 4. Conclusion

-During the years 2014 to 2023, leopard-human interactions in the Gir Somnath district followed certain patterns that suggest leopards are no longer just passing through but are now living permanently in areas where people live.
+During the years 2014 to 2023, leopard-human interactions in the Gir Somnath district followed certain patterns that suggest leopards are no longer just passing through but are now living permanently in areas where people live may be due to los of their natural habitat and natural prey-base.
 Most of these encounters, about 64%, end in minor injuries, which means that the leopards are often acting in self-defence when they are surprised.
 But the danger is still extremely significant (Parchizadeh & Belant, 2021) (Fig.8).

 Approximately one in five leopard encounters in the district result in a fatality, according to statistics, underscoring the significance of these encounters.
 Due to their small size and vulnerability, which make them look like prey to a hunting leopard, children are the most frequent victims of these predatory attacks.
 (Fig.6)